dynamsoft-docs/barcode-reader-docs-js/programming-old/javascript/samples-demos/use-cases.md

 The following official sample shows how to use the sdk to read and extract driver's license information.

-* <a target = "_blank" href="https://demo.dynamsoft.com/Samples/DBR/JS/4.use-case/2.read-a-drivers-license.html">Read the PDF417 Barcode on the Driver&apos;s License - Demo</a>
-* <a target = "_blank" href="https://github.com/Dynamsoft/barcode-reader-javascript-samples/blob/main/4.use-case/2.read-a-drivers-license.html">Read the PDF417 Barcode on the Driver&apos;s License - Source Code</a>
+* <a target = "_blank" href="https://github.com/Dynamsoft/barcode-reader-javascript-samples/blob/9.x/4.use-case/2.read-a-drivers-license.html">Read the PDF417 Barcode on the Driver&apos;s License - Source Code</a>

 Also see [Driver's License Scanner SDK for Mobile and Web](https://www.dynamsoft.com/use-cases/driver-license/).